-School is usually the first place that kids experience all on their own.
-School is where they begin to put together their identity – working out what they like and dislike, who they will be friends with, and so on.
+School is usually the first place that kids experience being all on their own.
+It is where they begin to put together their identity – working out what they like and dislike, who they will be friends with, and so on.
 School is very different from home, and some children worry about showing too much of their feelings at school, in case it’s not the right thing to say or show.

-Like home, drama provides a place for kids to show off their identity in a light-hearted way.
-In drama we perform for each other, and applaud each other.
+Like at home, drama provides a place for kids to show off their identity in a light-hearted way.
+In drama we perform for each other and applaud each other.
 We express ourselves by telling people our favourite things, we listen to other people talk about their favourite things, we work out that different people like different things, and that that’s okay.

 – Pretend to be weird and wonderful creatures;

 – Make silly noises;

 – Do bad magic tricks that we nearly always get wrong;

 – And do all sorts of other silly things that might be disruptive in an ordinary classroom!

 I’ve been a drama teacher for eight years, and I’ve experienced the Power of Silly over and over again.
 A child who joins a Speak Up class at the beginning of the term, who refuses to say anything for the first lesson, will gradually start to see that it’s okay to be silly, to make mistakes, to laugh at himself and with others.
 By the end of the term, the same child will perform confidently for a group of mums and dads, he will thank his teacher and go out into the world with the knowledge that he is different.
 All thanks to the Power of Silly.